GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Assault
 - more aggressive than True Sons Assaults, who are more cautious
 - smarter than Hyena Assaults and use cover more often
-- elites are equipped with concussion grenades.
+- elites are equipped with concussion grenades
 - no weak point

 #### Controller